Social Media pet transportation

 1. Get them acclimated to a crate.
 All USDA licensed pet transporters are required to have the pets ride in a crate.
 This is for the safety and well being of your pet.
 This also keeps the pets from bolting out of the vehicle when the doors are open.

 2. Leash training.
 Dogs are walked at least four times a day.
 A pet transporters worst nightmare is a dog that tries to pull out of its collar.
-Remember, these pets don't know us.
+Remember, your pets don't know us.
 They know you are stressed and we show up to take them away from their humans.
 The first 24 hours your pet is with us, this is what we know as the flight risk time.
 It's a time when your pet is getting to know us.
 Keeping your pet calm is essential for all involved.

 3. Health Certificates: These are required for all pets traveling on our vehicles or via air.
 This is to ensure all pets are not sharing anything more than a ride.
 All airlines require this certificate.
 YES, it is mandatory for our company as well.